andrastantos/anacron/docs/cpu_latte/pinout.rst

 ========== ================ =============== ===========

 So, we're missing the audio codec signals.
 If we don't have those though, we could remove n_we as we won't do writes ever.

+With the ~50MBps transfer rate of the DRAM interface (lower due to contention negotiation and CPU accesses) really not much more than VGA@256 colors is realistic to assume for resolution.
+This in turn means, that no more than 0.5-1MB of video RAM is necessary.
+So, having the ability to address up to 16MB is quite a bit generous.

 Speed considerations
 ====================